nuclio/nuclio/docs/setup/k8s/getting-started-k8s.md

 ### Minikube
 If you're just getting started with Kubernetes, we recommend following our [Minikube installation guide](/docs/setup/k8s/install/k8s-install-minikube.md) before continuing.
 It will walk you through installing a Kubernetes cluster on a local VM with a built in Docker registry.

+Before Docker images can be pushed to your built-in registry, you need to add your integrated Docker registry address to the list of insecure registries.
+For example, if you are using Minikube, you might add `$(minikube ip):5000`.
+If you are using Docker for Mac OS, you can find the IP address under **Preferences > Daemon**.

 ### Managed Kubernetes
 If you're using a managed Kubernetes cluster like [GKE](/docs/setup/gke/getting-started-gke.md) or AKS (coming soon), head on over to the specific guide for that platform, including leveraging the private Docker registries.